 In other cases, addiction begins with occasional recreational drug use and progresses to a substance use disorder over time.
 Some drugs are more addictive than others, and some people are more prone to substance abuse, so the exact pattern of addiction isn’t always predictable.
 A family history of drug addiction and existing mental health issues can be risk factors for addiction.

 As an addiction develops, one of the first signs of drug abuse is a higher tolerance for the drug.
 Doses that once caused a high or led to a relaxed state may not have the same effect anymore.
 You might need larger doses or more frequent doses to get the reaction smaller doses once provided.
 Eventually, the brain may become dependent on the substance, causing strong cravings if you stop using it.
-In some cases, you might experience withdrawal symptoms if you try to quit.
+In some cases, you might experience withdrawal symptoms if you try to quit and need drug rehab.

 Some of the early signs and symptoms of alcoholism and drug dependence include: